Webtrends Tracking Code

 Remedies for breach

-In consumer insurance, the remedy of avoidance for an inaccurate or misleading statement would be replaced by a range of remedies depending on the degree of fault.
+In consumer insurance, the insurer's remedy of avoidance for an inaccurate or misleading statement would be replaced by a range of remedies depending on the degree of fault.

 If a consumer insured acted honestly and reasonably, the insurer would have no remedy.
 But if he was dishonest or reckless (in that he knew the information was relevant to the insurer and that his answer was untrue, or did not care either way) the insurer would be able to avoid the contract.